Toward improved property prediction of 2D materials using many-body quantum Monte Carlo methods: DMC Properties of 2D Materials

-(ii) However, in some cases the nodal constraint might be less restricting.
+(ii) However, in some cases, the nodal constraint might be less restricting.
 One such possibility could occur if the excitonic state and Bloch excitation share a subgroup of symmetries.
 Possible mixing of such two states would have to be carried out explicitly.
-Another possibility could occur in environments with rapidly changing charge densities (such as ionic bonds or 2D layered materials with large space between the layers) since absence of proper tails in the trial function can hinder the needed charge redistribution.
-Therefore, the charge relaxation and/or localization could be compromised with resulting energy decrease towards the excitonic state.
-This could be observed in some systems \cite{Shin_PRM_2021}, although the signal is comparable to the error bar range due to complications with thermodynamic limit extrapolation.
-It is clear that this requires a new leap in quality of the trial function in order to quantify the involved effects.
-There is no fundamental obstacle in carrying out such analysis, the issues are mainly technical due to limited availability of appropriate software tools.
-Clearly, one would need to rebuild the trial function with localized orbitals, possibly orthogonalize it to the Bloch excited state that corresponds to the fundamental gap excitation, to make the distinction of fundamental vs. excitonic state explicitly.
-Note that is this routinely done in molecular studies since many quantum chemical codes enable to carry out corresponding calculations.
-Another such case could occur for vdW molecular crystals, where the localized state(s) on a single molecule could dominate the low-lying excitation spectrum since the periodicity causes only minor energetic shifts and results in very flat low-lying bands.
+Another possibility could occur in environments with rapidly changing charge densities (e.g., ionic bonds or 2D layered materials with large space between the layers) because absence of proper tails in the trial function can hinder the needed charge redistribution.
+Therefore, the charge relaxation and/or localization could be compromised with a resulting energy decrease toward the excitonic state.
+This could be observed in some systems, \cite{Shin_PRM_2021} although the signal is comparable to the error bar range due to complications with thermodynamic limit extrapolation.
+This requires a new leap in the quality of the trial function to quantify the involved effects.
+There is no fundamental obstacle in carrying out such analysis; the issues are mainly technical due to limited availability of appropriate software tools.
+Clearly, one would need to rebuild the trial function with localized orbitals and possibly orthogonalize it to the Bloch excited state that corresponds to the fundamental gap excitation to distinguish the fundamental vs. excitonic state explicitly.
+This is routinely done in molecular studies because many quantum chemical codes enable corresponding calculations.
+Another such case could occur for vdW molecular crystals, where the localized state(s) on a single molecule could dominate the low-lying excitation spectrum because the periodicity causes only minor energetic shifts and results in very flat low-lying bands.
 More dispersive bands appear in significantly higher scattering states in the conduction part of the spectrum.